szhorvat/IGraphM/README.md

  - A flat namespace structure is used.
 Functions from ``IGraphM`Utilities` `` have been moved to ``IGraphM` ``.
  - Renamed `"MultipleEdges"` option to `MultiEdges` for convenient typing and auto-completion.
  - Renamed `IGMinSeparators` to `IGMinimumSeparators`.
+ - Renamed `IGMakeLattice` to `IGSquareLattice`.
+The name `IGMakeLattice` works, but it is deprecated.
  - Removed graphlet functions due to [a long-time unresolved bug in the igraph C core](https://github.com/igraph/igraph/issues/869).

 Other changes:

- - Improved compatibility with Mathematica 11.2 and 11.3; handling of `TwoWayRule` as an edge specification.
+ - Improved compatibility with Mathematica 11.2, 11.3 and 12.0; handling of `TwoWayRule` as an edge specification.
  - Bug fixes, performance improvements, documentation updates, and general polish.

 Notes: